ABISHEK-KS/Random-Stock-Data-Generator/README.md

 Hello everybody !
-I created a random stock generator using random module in python.
+I created a random stock data generator using random module in python.
 Basically , it creates a dataframe and does the following
 1) Create profiling reports in html covering variable overviews
 2) Write data to excel sheet
 3) Create a pdf report demonstrating seasonal dependencies (TSA) and scatter and line plots for four parameters (high,low,open close) using mpdf